-Pencils– My students always got so excited about getting a new pencils that was their own.
-Sometimes as an added bonus that student would be excited to use their new pencil during the day during writing time.
+Pencils– My students always got so excited about getting a new pencil that was their own.
+Sometimes as an added bonus, students are excited to use their new pencil during writing time.

 Erasers– Fun shaped erasers are a hit with students.
 Sometimes they use them to actually erase and other times they enjoy playing with shaped creatures.

-Play Dough– These are great for encouraging creative play.
-Play dough is also good for fine motor development, so if you have a younger student with poor handwriting squishing some playdough might just help strengthen their hand muscles.
+Play Doh– These are great for encouraging creative play.
+Play Doh is also good for fine motor development, so if you have a younger student with poor handwriting squishing some playdough might just help strengthen their hand muscles.

-Stamps– A set of mini stamps is an affordable way to let kids have their own stamp since you do not have to buy the ink pad separately.
+Stamps– A set of mini stamps are an affordable way to let kids have their own stamp since you do not have to buy the ink pad separately.